 Mandie Fletcher: The initial idea was Vanessa’s and rather quickly I thought it should be a rom-com.
 However, I think if a pug’s going to star in a film, you should feel comfortable showing the film to an 8-year-old.
 So, we went about making it into something a bit more family-friendly.

 Lesley Coffin: How did you settle on a pug for the part of Patrick?

 Mandie Fletcher: Oh, that was purely because Vanessa has a pug she loves to spoil.
 But they’ve also sort of hit the zeitgeist.
 They are very, very popular dogs right now.
 Something about their faces I think.

 Mandie Fletcher: I’ve worked for the past 15 years with Jennifer Saunders and have of course known her daughter as long.
 And as we started working on the screenplay, I just knew how perfect she’d be in the role.
 She’s got her parents’ funny bones (her father’s Alt-comic Adrian Edmondson) and never minds dropping her pants for a laugh.
-A lot of actress would but Beattie would never ask, “does by bottom look big in that shot?”
+A lot of actresses would but Beattie would never ask, “does my bottom look big in that shot?”
 She’s just so committed to always getting the laugh, and she also happens to be a wonderful actress.

 Lesley Coffin: Did you know right away that you wanted Jennifer Saunders in the film, appearing opposite herself and Beattie?

 Mandie Fletcher: Jennifer will muscle herself into any situation she decides she wants to be a part of.
 But we spoke, and she made it very clear from the start, she didn’t want to take the limelight off Beattie.
 So, she wore her fat suit and grey wig, which of course puts the limelight back on her anyway.
 But I was very excited to have Jennifer and Beattie appear opposite each other.